rauc/rauc/docs/reference.rst

    #.
 Perform slot update (image copy / mkfs+tar extract / ...)
    #.
 Try to write slot status information

 #.
+Iterate over each artifact image specified in the manifest

+   A. Determine target repository and type
+   #.
+Deactivate old artifacts for which no image exists in the bundle
+   #.
+Install new artifact into the repository
+   #.
+Create link to newly installed artifact

+#.
 Mark target slots as new primary boot source for the bootloader